Medical Devices

 CE Marking

 The CE mark serves as proof that a product complies with European product regulations.
 It’s a mandatory requirement for manufacturers whose products fall under applicable CE directives and regulations before they can enter the European market.
 Additionally, other parties like importers, distributors, and authorized representatives have their roles in ensuring that products bear the CE mark.
-Obtaining CE marking can be a complex and time-consuming endeavor.
-It involves understanding regulatory requirements, accessing the necessary testing facilities, and managing time effectively.
+Obtaining CE marking can be a complex and time-consuming endeavour.
+It involves understanding the regulatory requirements, accessing the necessary testing facilities, and managing time effectively.
 Our team of CE mark consultants is here to support you throughout this process.
-We’ll guide you, conduct the required testing, and simplify the path to obtaining CE marking for your products.
+We’ll guide you to conduct the required testing, and simplify the path to the CE marking of your products.
 As your dedicated compliance partner, we aim to streamline this often intricate procedure.

 - Conformity Assessement procedure